 From a young age, Naoko was fascinated with space.
 Her hometown of Sapporo had a beautiful night sky so she could watch the stars at night, and during the day she was often at the planetarium learning about the stars with her older brother.
 At age 15, she watched the space shuttle launch and this was the first time she thought about being an astronaut when she grew up.

 It was no surprise that Naoko went on to earn a Bachelor of Science with a major in Aerospace Engineering from the University of Tokyo in 1993.
-Followed by a Master of Science degree with a major in Aerospace Engineering in 1996.
+This was followed by a Master of Science degree with a major in Aerospace Engineering in 1996.

 The Road To Space